kprohaszka/customerapi/README.md

 ## Improvements & Future Enhancements

-While the project is functional, I would like to provide some ways to improve the program:
+While the project is functional, I would like to provide some ways to improve the program, if it ever further develops, as a roadmap, due to the limited development time:

 -   **Enhanced Logging**: Extend logging coverage for a more robust program.
 -   **Error Handling**: Implement wider error handling to capture and report issues more effectively.